artbin/dlog/CLIENT_PARTITIONING_PATTERNS.md

 **What is Snowflake?**

-Snowflake is Twitter's distributed unique ID generator algorithm (created 2010), and it's one of the most popular use cases for durable counters like the Sparse Append Counter.
+Snowflake is Twitter's distributed unique ID generator algorithm (created 2010), and it's one of the most popular use cases for durable counters like the Obelisk Sequencer.

 **Structure (64-bit ID):**